OprahOfUnity/cs4172-finalProj/README.md

 Written Description Sources
 =============================

-We used these written sources to help me look up 3D object manipulation techniques and terminology:
+We used these written sources to help us look up 3D object manipulation techniques and terminology:

 Class slides